baz9/baz9/README.md

 ### Hi there 👋

+Currently leaving java, javascript, html & css

+I'm doing a degree in software development and learning web development as a side hobby

 <!--
 **baz9/baz9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.